Visit Investors & Advisors Site | Support |

 • Limiting exposure to certain commodities.
 We believe industrial metals and other pro-cyclical commodities may outperform as economic activity and demand pick up.
 However, softer inflation correlates with lower prices for energy and food.

-Consider the Effects of a Slowing Economy on Your Portfolio Allocations
+What a Slowing Economy May Mean for Portfolio Allocations

 In our view, maintaining a broadly diversified portfolio is the appropriate antidote for a changing economic backdrop.
-But, in a slowing economy, certain investment characteristics deserve consideration.
+However, certain investment characteristics deserve consideration in a slowing economy.

-For example, we believe bond investors should consider tactical allocations to interest rate and credit sensitivity, given the uncertain growth outlook.
-Remaining nimble may be the best approach for credit-sensitive securities, offering opportunities to potentially capture yield advantages across a range of economic scenarios.
-And, because we expect inflation expectations to remain volatile, inflation-linked strategies may offer value.
+For example, given the uncertain growth outlook, we believe bond investors should consider tactical allocations to interest rate and credit sensitivity.
+Remaining nimble may be the best approach for credit-sensitive securities, offering opportunities to capture yield advantages across a range of economic scenarios.
+And because we expect inflation expectations to remain volatile, inflation-linked strategies may offer value.

 Additionally, we believe focusing on quality in equities and real assets will be crucial over the next several months.
-In our view, companies with the ability to pass on costs to consumers should be able to protect margins from wage and input cost inflation.
+In our view, companies that can pass on costs to consumers should be able to protect margins from wage and input cost inflation.

-More broadly, emphasizing quality should also help investors navigate a weak or flat economy.
-In general, quality companies — those with healthy balance sheets, higher profitability and more stable cash flows — tend to offer attractive performance potential in economic downturns.
+More broadly, emphasizing quality may also help investors navigate a weak or flat economy.
+In general, quality companies — those with healthy balance sheets, higher profitability and more stable cash flows — have tended to offer attractive performance potential in economic downturns.

 Authors